meta-toolkit/meta-toolkit.org/classify-tutorial.md

 ## Writing Your Own Classifiers

-Any classifiers you write should subclass `classify::classifier` and implement its virtual methods.
-You should be clear as to whether your classifier directly supports multi-class classification (subclass from `classify::classifier` directly) or only binary classification (sublcass from `classify::binary_classifier`).

-If you would like to be able to create your classifier by specifying it in a configuration file, you will need to provide a public static id member that specifies the text that identifies your classifier class, and register it with the toolkit somewhere in `main()` like this:
+The first step for writing your own classifier is to determine what *kind* of classifier you are writing.
+You should ask yourself the following
+questions:

+1. Does your classifier predict categorical labels or binary labels?
+2. Does your classifier support online learning or only batch learning?

+Based on the answers, you should pick one of the following base classes:

+- `classifier` is the base class you should use for multiclass (categorical) classifiers that *do not* support online learning
+- `online_classifier` is the base class you should use for multiclass classifiers that *do* support online learning
+- `binary_classifier` is the base class you should use for binary classifiers that *do not* support online learning
+- `online_binary_classifier` is the base class you should use for binary classifiers that *do* support online learning

+For registration purposes (more on this later), your classifier should have a public static `id` member of type `util::string_view` that is unique.

+To facilitate saving and loading classifiers, your classifier should have a `save(std::ostream&)` function that writes out your classifier's model information in binary format to the stream parameter (we strongly recommend using something like `io::packed::write` for this). **The very first line of this should write out the classifier's id** like so:

 {% highlight cpp %}
+io::packed::write(out, id);
+{% endhighlight %}

+This allows the toolkit to be able to load your classifier from a file directly, without having to manually specify the type at load time.

+You should also have a constructor from a `std::istream&` to load your classifier from a file. **The id will have already been read from the stream**, so you should begin immediately reading the things you wrote *after* the first line of `save()`.

+### Registering Classifiers

+Once your classifier is written, you should register it with the toolkit to enable creating it from a configuration file and loading it from disk.
+To do so, ensure that your classifier has a public static `id` member (of type `util::string_view`), and then register it somewhere in `main()` like this:

+{% highlight cpp %}
+using namespace meta;

-// if you have a multi-class classifier meta::classify::register_classifier<my_classifier>();
+// if you have a multi-class classifier classify::register_classifier<my_classifier>();

-// if you have a multi-class classifier that requires an
+// if you have a multi-class classifier that requires an inverted_index
-// inverted_index
-meta::classify::register_multi_index_classifier<my_classifier>();
+// (this is not common; examples include knn and nearest centroid) classify::register_multi_index_classifier<my_classifier>();

-// if you have a binary classifier meta::classify::register_binary_classifier<my_binary_classifier>();
+// if you have a binary classifier classify::register_binary_classifier<my_binary_classifier>();
 {% endhighlight %}

 If you need to read parameters from the configuration group given for your